starius/ScPrime/modules/renter/README.md

 # Renter
-The Renter is responsible for tracking and actively maintaining all of the files that a user has uploaded to Sia.
+The Renter is responsible for tracking and actively maintaining all of the files that a user has uploaded to ScPrime.
 This includes the location and health of these files.
 The Renter, via the HostDB and the Contractor, is also responsible for picking hosts and maintaining the relationship with them.